Since 2017

 Step 4

-5. In a separate bowl: sift 1 cup flour with 1 tsp baking soda + pinch of salt.
+5. In a separate bowl, sift a cup of flour and combine it with a teaspoon of baking soda and a pinch of salt.

 Step 5